ibm-apiconnect/apichol/README.md

 ## Prerequisites

 Needless to say you'll need a laptop!
-It is recommended you use a Mac OS or a ubuntu desktop version laptop.
+It is recommended you use a macOS or a Ubuntu desktop version laptop.
 Also make sure you install the following software prior to the session:

 You can verify the versions of the required or pre-installed software by running the following commands and ensuring that you have the following versions (or higher).